COLORADO AND EASTERN UTAH 12 DAYS

 Continue to amaze yourself at Dead Horse Point Park.

-See the famous view at Dead Horse Point Overlook Trail, just 200 feet from the parking lot.
-A short paved path from the parking area leads to amazing views of the Colorado River and the canyon, about 2,000 feet below.
+See the famous view at Dead Horse Point Overlook Trail.
+The view is just 200 feet from the parking lot.

-If your ambitious and time permits, make a additional stop at Canyonlands National Park. <map> Extra day recommended.
+If you're ambitious and have time, stop at Canyonlands National Park. <map> Extra day recommended.

-To get to Island in the Sky Visitor Center, drive north on US 191 from Moab, then turn onto UT 313 and drive 22 miles.
-It takes about 45 minutes from Moab.
+To get to Island in the Sky Visitor Center — from Moab, drive north on US 191, then turn onto UT 313.

 Overnight: Moab